 Oxford is definitely a cycling city and we want our students to enjoy cycling safely during their time here.”
 Dan Tomlinson, vice-president for Charities and Community at the Oxford University Student Union.

-After taking more than fifty names of interested students over the course of two days at Oxford Freshers’ Fair, we ended up with about ten interested in attending a session of CTC cycle training in the city on Saturday 2 November.
+After taking more than fifty names of interested students over the course of two days at Oxford Freshers’ Fair, we ended up with about ten interested in attending a session of Cycling UK cycle training in the city on Saturday 2 November.

 Lucy was the more experienced of the first three trainees, having ridden a lot in London.
 But she was sensible enough to realise that a couple of hours with an experienced instructor could teach her things she had never thought about before, such as how to ride away from the gutter and to make eye contact with drivers.
 Chantajit and Kay had also ridden a bit before but not in the UK so needed to learn the rules of the road and riding on the left.